-Bed bugs are sneaky and annoying but unlike other pests, they do not cause so much harm.
+Bed bugs are sneaky and annoying, but they do not cause so much harm, unlike other pests.
 Or so we think?
-One of the biggest challenges is realising that they are in the house, more precisely our beds, before the infestation spreads further.
-Their small size, in combination with their excellent hiding skills and ability to survive without food for more than a month, makes them quite hard to detect.
+One of the biggest challenges is realising that our beds in the house are more precisely our beds before the infestation spreads further.
+Their small size, combined with their excellent hiding skills and ability to survive without food for more than a month, makes them quite hard to detect.

 Nevertheless, sensing the little insects’ presence early is important.
-On one hand, they can breed fast once they find a favourable environment and on the other, they may not be as harmless to humans as is commonly believed.
+On the one hand, they can breed fast once they find a favourable environment, and on the other, they may not be as harmless to humans as is commonly believed.

 So, how dangerous are bed bugs?

 Fortunately, bed bugs are not considered deadly, so they cannot kill you or your family.
 They are not known to transmit diseases, but they can still cause some unpleasant health complications.